 Asbestos may be destroyed at very high temperatures such as those that would have happened during the fire.

-Safety officers working with teams currently on the site have tested the air within Grenfell Tower for dust and asbestos and have not detected any levels of concern.
-When work commences to clear the site there will be measures in place that will prevent any asbestos being released from the site and regular environmental air monitoring conducted to ensure that both contractors and local residents are not put at any risk.
+Safety officers working with teams on the site have tested the air within Grenfell Tower for dust and asbestos and have not detected any levels of concern.
+Regular environmental air monitoring is being conducted to ensure that both contractors and local residents are not put at any risk.

 It is possible that very small amounts of asbestos fibres will have been dispersed within the smoke plume from the fire but would have formed only a small fraction of the smoke and particles released in the fire.